afrasier/jsTris/README.md

 # jsTris
 A JavaScript implementation of Tetris.
 Written in 2014 and now uploaded to Github.
+The code is pretty messy, I never went back to clean it up.
+(Though it is a bit better than the jsTeroids code...)

 Music from: